 The serum used in vaccines comes from screened blood donors, and the manufacturing process ensures that any risk of transmitting disease is eliminated.

-Human serum albumin is used as a stabiliser in a chickenpox vaccine (Varilrix).
+Human serum albumin is used as a stabiliser in a chickenpox vaccine called Varilix.

 Eggs in vaccines

-Two vaccines in the UK routine schedule contain small amounts of egg protein – MMR vaccine and flu vaccine.
+Two vaccines in the UK routine schedule contain small amounts of egg protein – the MMR vaccine and the flu vaccine.

-Flu vaccine is grown on hens’ eggs and is capable of triggering an allergic reaction.
-Children and adults with egg allergy are therefore advised to have an alternative such as an egg-free inactivated flu vaccine.
+Flu vaccine is grown on hens' eggs and is capable of triggering an allergic reaction.
+Children and adults with an egg allergy are therefore advised to have an alternative, such as an egg-free inactivated flu vaccine.

-MMR vaccine is grown on cells from chick embryos, which isn’t the same as hens' eggs and therefore doesn’t trigger an allergic reaction.
-Children and adults with severe egg allergy can safely receive the MMR vaccine.
+MMR vaccine is grown on cells from chick embryos, which isn't the same as hens' eggs and therefore doesn't trigger an allergic reaction.
+Children and adults with a severe egg allergy can safely receive the MMR vaccine.

 Formaldehyde in vaccines

-Formaldehyde, widely known as an embalming fluid, is a chemical that’s also used in the production of killed vaccines.
-It’s used very early in the manufacturing process to kill or ‘inactivate’ the bacteria, virus or toxin.
+Formaldehyde, widely known as an embalming fluid, is a chemical also used in the production of killed vaccines.
+It's used very early in the manufacturing process to kill or inactivate the bacteria, virus or toxin.

 Once the antigens are inactivated, the formaldehyde is diluted out, but it's possible trace amounts may remain in the final vaccine.